adlibre/dms-client/README.md

     -s
         Silence option.
         Makes your program output nothing into console whatever happens.
-        THis does not affect creating/outputting of error files in any way.
+        This does not affect creating/outputting of error files in any way.
     -f
         Filename to upload.
         In case of this option set properly program uploads only this file and quits.